 - pH Scale

-- A starting material in a chemical reaction.
+- a An ending material in a chemical reaction.

 Solute → A substance that is dissolved in a solution.

 Base → A substance that decreases the hydrogen ion concentration in a solution.
 14 is a strong base on the pH scale.

 Electron → A subatomic particle having no electrical charge, found in the nucleus of an atom.

 Buffers → An atom's central core, containing protons and neutrons.